AdobeDocs/target.de-DE/help/administrating-target/c-user-management/c-user-management/user-management.md

 Standardmäßig ist allen [!DNL Target]-Benutzern die Berechtigung „Beobachter“ zugewiesen.

 Admin users are identified in the [!UICONTROL Users] list.
-Wenden Sie sich an einen der Systemadministratoren, wenn Sie Ihre Zugriffsstufe ändern möchten.
+Contact one of the system admin users if you need your access level changed.

 ## Ansicht von Benutzerinformationen innerhalb der Zielgruppe